Wealthfront Robo Advisor Review & Performance

 Wealthfront was founded in 2008 as kaChing, a mutual fund analysis company, before pivoting into wealth management.
-Wealthfront officially launched in December 2011 and has since raised a total of $205M in venture capital to expand operations.
-Between its investment management and cash account offerings, Wealthfront is now one of the largest independent robo advisors, with over $13.5 billion in assets under management and an additional $7+ billion in deposits into its high-yield cash account.
+Wealthfront officially launched in December 2011 and has since raised a total of over $200M in venture capital to expand operations.
+Between its investment management and cash account offerings, Wealthfront is now one of the largest independent robo advisors.

 - Robust digital financial planning tools